urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 This is the template which defines new components/variables necessary for a coupling.
 It has access to:

-- global variables (those defined in the district.py, such as medium_w = MediumW)
+- :code:`globals`: global variables (those defined in the district.py, such as medium_w = MediumW)
-- generated variable identifiers
-- load_id, ets_id, and/or network_id, which contains the identifier of the model instances being coupled.
-For example, if we were coupling TimeSeries load and CoolingIndirect ets, the template would have access to load_id and ets_id.
+- :code:`coupling`: contains the couling id, as well as references to the coupled models under their respective types (e.g. coupling.load.id or coupling.network.id).
+You should append :code:`coupling.id` to any variable identifiers to prevent name collisions.
+For example, instead of just writing :code:`parameter Modelica.SIunits.MassFlowRate mDis_flow_nominal` you should do :code:`parameter Modelica.SIunits.MassFlowRate mDis_flow_nominal_{{ coupling.id }}` as well as any place where you would reference that variable.

 Connect Statements
 ******************

 This is the template which defines connect statements to be inserted into the equation section.

-- global variables
-- generated variable ids
+- :code:`globals`
-- load_id, ets_id, and/or network_id
+- :code:`coupling`: just like with the component definitions template, you should use the coupling.id to avoid variable name collisions.

 Model Instance
 **************

 This template is used to declare a model instance.

-- global vars defined in district.py
-- generated variable ids
+- :code:`globals`
-- type_path, which contains a path to the base model file (should be used for defining the instance type).
-This is derived from the python class's get_modelica_type() method
-- unique_id, which contains a unique ID for the model (should be used in place of a variable name for the component).
-This is derived from the python class's identifier attribute
+- :code:`couplings`: contains each coupling the model is associated with.
+For example, if our ETS was coupled to a load and network, couplings would look like :code:`{ load_coupling: <load coupling>, network_coupling: <network coupling> }`.
+This can be used to access coupling and model ids.
+- :code:`model`: contains info about the model instance, including :code:`modelica_type` and :code:`id`.
+These should be used to define the model, for example :code:`{{ model.modelica_type }} {{ model.id }}(...)`